Learn How to Measure Watch Case Dimensions to Choose the Perfect Model

 Watch case diameter is the primary measurement defining watch size.
 To measure it:

-- Use calipers or a ruler with millimeter markings,
+- Place the watch on a flat surface,- Use calipers or a ruler with millimeter markings,

 - Measure the distance from the left to the right edge of the case (excluding the crown),